 We offer two residential locations:

 Engineering Innovation is also offered as an online course.
-Students will interact with their instructional team and classmates using Blackboard and MS Teams.
+Students will interact with their instructional team and classmates using a Learning Management System (LMS) and MS Teams.
 There will be both synchronous and asynchronous activities.
 Students enrolled in the online course will receive a lab kit in the mail with materials needed to complete various lab activities.

 We will be offering a number of different times for the synchronous portion of the online course.
 Students interested in completing the online course will be able to select a section that best meets their timing requirements.